verifai/multiLLM/README.md

     return None
 ```

-#### **MultiLLM** Explanation and Ranking for Example 2:
+### **MultiLLM** Explanation and Ranking for :
-* *"BARD's implementation of the `isprime` function is identical to GPT's implementation.
-Both functions check if a number is prime using the same algorithm.
-Therefore, both LLMs share the same ranking."*

-* *"GPT's implementation of the `isprime` function is correct and follows the standard algorithm for checking prime numbers.
-While the implementation is identical to BARD's, it still demonstrates proficiency in coding logic and knowledge of basic mathematical operations."*
+* *"The **GPT** implementation of the Newton's method function (newton_method) is well-documented with clear parameter explanations and return format.
+It also includes appropriate input validation checks and handles the case when the derivative is 0.
+Overall, it is a comprehensive and robust implementation."*

+* *"The **BARD** implementation of the Newton's method function (newton) is also well-documented and accepts the necessary parameters.
+However, it lacks input validation checks, such as when the derivative is 0, and does not provide an explicit return value when no root is found.
+It can be improved by addressing these limitations."*

+*"Based on these factors, I would rank GPT higher than BARD in terms of the clarity, completeness, and robustness of the implementation."*
 </details>

 ## Usage